Becoming a Property Guardian: What you should ask before you sign a licence agreement

 Q: When will I get my deposit back?

-A: For most of our properties the security deposit is £750 per guardian, which will be returned once you have moved out.
+A: Each guardian will need to pay a security deposit before they sign up.
+This is calculated based on 5 weeks of fees, which will vary from property to property.
 We will only make reasonable deductions if there are belongings left behind, you haven’t paid your bills or there is significant damage to your property.
 We return deposits within 28 days of receiving your keys and all necessary information.